Body London Model &...

 To quote "Gemma Howorth has created the first truly millennial model agency".

-Charley’s journey has required a self will and belief that only she can explain (Click, the image on the right, > to view her story).
+Charley’s journey has required a self will and belief that only she can explain.
 The physical process of change, in a professional environment can be less intimidating than the mental situations you need to progress through.
 Not least the degree of passing acceptance within the transgender community itself, which can create a strong negative effect, in the journey of wider acceptance for trans people.

 A part of this wider acceptance, is becoming an openly transgender model, with a supportive agency, in the public eye.